blimyj/MediHealth/README.md

 We hope to build a user-friendly medical health tracker mobile application that tracks and reminds you of your medicinal intake and medical appointments.

 ## :book: User Stories
-As a patient, Squidward needs to take various medicines at various frequencies.
+As a patient, Squidward needs to take various medications at differing frequencies.
 He needs an easy and efficient method of handling these schedules flexibly.

 As an outpatient, Squidward has many medical appointments that can range from 1 week to 1 year later.
 He wants an easy way to keep track of them while being able to see all of them at once.

-As a forgetful person, Patrick wants to check if he has taken his medication.
+As a forgetful person, Patrick wants to be reminded to take his medications and check if he has taken his medication.

+As a patient who has run out of medication, Patrick wants to be able to find the nearest pharmacy so he can restock his supply.
+Whether it’s from his workplace or home.

-Worried for Patrick, his mother would also like to receive notifications if he hasn’t taken his medication an hour after the scheduled time.
+While waiting for his turn at the doctor, Spongebob would like to read some medical news to pass his time.

-As a person with ADHD, Spongebob would like for his reminder notifications to be ambiguous so  that people don’t know what meds he is taking)

-As a responsible father, Mr Krabs would like to track his and his daughters medication from his application.

 ## :pill: Features
 - Medicine Feature